 Mutual fund investing provides significant benefits, particularly for individuals who prefer to avoid direct involvement in the demanding and time-consuming tasks of researching companies, placing trade orders with brokers, and monitoring stock price fluctuations.

 Identify your financial goals and related investment objectives.
 For example, for a retirement goal, that may be 15 years away, capital growth would usually be the investment objective.
 But for a retired person, generating regular income could be the objective.
 Similarly, other financial needs require identifying relevant investment objectives.

 Choose a mutual fund that suits your investment objective.
-To know more about how to select suitable mutual funds,

 Make your investment in the chosen mutual fund.
 You will receive units which will represent your investment in the fund.
 The number of units you get will depend on your investment amount and the NAV on the day you make the purchase.